boobooHQ/cleanupdomainnames/README.md

 # cleanupdomainnames
 clean up domain names by removing numbers from before the domain tld .

-MOONBABA SPECIAL SCRIPT IS  script that removes only the numbers before the first period, rather than all the characters before it:
+cript that removes only the numbers before the first period, rather than all the characters before it:

 This script is similar to the previous one, but it uses the sed